-The summarized comparative information presented herein as of and for the years ended December 31, 2015 and 2014, derived from those financial statements that were audited by the predecessor auditor, has not been audited.
-Accordingly, we express no opinion on it..
+The summarized comparative information presented herein as of and for the year ended December 31, 2017, derived from those financial statements that were audited by the predecessor auditor, has not been audited.
+Accordingly, we express no opinion on it.

 Other Matters